 Prince William County has a significant amount of land dedicated to state and national parks.
-The tables below provide a list of the parks and other federal land accessible to the public and the amount of acreage dedicated to each one.
+The tables below list the parks and other federal land accessible to the public and the amount of acreage dedicated to each one.

 State Parks